Harrix/harrix-pylib/docs/funcs_md.md

         return None

     def is_top_section(section_text: str) -> bool:
-        """
-        Returns True if the section is marked as a top section.
+        """Returns True if the section is marked as a top section.""" first_line = section_text.split("\n", 1)[0].strip()
-        """
-        first_line = section_text.split("\n", 1)[0].strip()
         return "<!-- top-section -->" in first_line